AwaabSingh/hng9_csv_task/README.md

 4. Place your CSV file in the folder “csv” of the cloned repo directory and rename it to data.csv

-5. Then Run "npm generate" or “yarn generate” on the terminal of the cloned repo.
+5. Then Run "npm start" or “yarn start” on the terminal of the cloned repo.

 6. A prompt will be shown and ask you to input the required team name e.g bevel, prybar, crankshaft, grit, engine, etc make sure to input a valid team name.